deeplearning4j/deeplearning4j-docs/ai-winter.md

 # AI Winter: Deep learning and its Discontents

-There are two kinds of AI pessimists: The kind that believes AI will become so strong that it destroys humanity, and the kind that believes AI is so flawed, weak, and overhyped that the sector will collapse.
+There are two kinds of AI pessimists: One believes AI will become so strong that it destroys humanity, and another believes AI is so flawed, brittle, and overhyped as a technology that the sector will collapse.
+The first is afraid of killer robots, the second predicts that VC funding will dry up soon.
+Both kinds receive a lot of attention, although their claims are mutually exclusive.

-Both types of AI pessimist receive a lot of attention, although their claims are mutually exclusive.
-People like to read prophecies of doom: messages that arouse fear go viral.
+Everyone likes prophecies of doom: messages that arouse fear go viral.
 These doomsday prophets play to our insecurities.
 Like a politician seeking re-election might launch a war on terror or a war on drugs, there is a strange war on AI being waged by those who stand at the edge of the technology.
 Their message of decline implies that they are superior due to their foresight, and that the rest of the world is headed blindly for disaster.

 ```
 “For reasons I have never understood, people like to hear that the world is going to hell.” - Deirdre McCloskey (historian)